reqable/reqable-docs/en-US/changelogs/macos/index.md

 - 🐞 [FIX] The bug in which the collection folder automatically collapsed or fails to automatically expand after the API is saved to the collection.

 ## v2.12.1 <small><small>*2024-04-19*</small></small>
+- 💪 [OPT] The focus of the input field is still maintained after selecting auto-complete content in table mode.
 - 🐞 [FIX] The bug of API request global setting not taking effect in some cases.
 - 🐞 [FIX] The bug that the API request domain name cannot be associated with cookies when using environment variables.
 - 🐞 [FIX] The bug that `=` and `&` in API request query entry are not automatically encoded.